hanatos/vkdt/src/pipe/modules/agx/readme.md

-# drtagx: agx display rendering transform
+# agx: agx display rendering transform

-this module applies a the AgX display rendering transform that transform the image data from scene referred to display referred or presentation on a display device
+this module applies a the AgX display rendering transform along with the allenwp tonemapping curve to transform the image data from scene referred to display referred for presentation on a display device.

 ## parameters